caring for your antique quilt

 First Time Washing

 Wash by hand only to extend longevity of your quilt.
-For older, more fragile quilts, machine-washing could damage or destroy the fabric.
+Machine-washing will likely damage or destroy the fabric.
 You can use your bathtub, a large bucket, a large plastic storage container, a big sink, or even a little kiddie pool.
 A larger container is helpful especially if there is any color transfer or bleed from any of the fabrics, as there is room for the quilt to spread out and be moved around.

 Add cold water to your container and mix with detergent.
 Use a gentle, dye- and scent-free detergent.
 To dissolve the detergent quickly, you can start with a little hot water and then dilute with cold.
 A few options that work well for antique quilts: